bh3791/haz-fractiles/README.md

 ## Compiling

-`haz-fraciles` is written in FORTRAN and may be compiled with Intel's _ifort_ compiler or GNU's _gfortran_ compiler.
+`haz-fractiles` is written in FORTRAN and may be compiled with Intel's _ifort_ compiler or GNU's _gfortran_ compiler.

 ### Windows